proffatai/Cypress_CLI/README.md

 `npx cypress run --spec locnOfSpec.js`

-`npx cypress run -b chrome -s locnOfSpec.js`, here we set the browser type to chrome, we provided a specific test / spec file to run otherwise it runs all the spec files inside the integration/e2e folder
+`npx cypress run -b chrome -s locnOfSpec.js --e2e`, here we set the browser type to chrome, we provided a specific test / spec file to run and also stated we wanted to perform e2e, otherwise it runs all the spec files inside the integration/e2e folder

 ## Setting configurations from command line